 We are not who we desire to be.
-We are an established church that looks pretty much like any other church.
-Our vision, though, is to become a church that reaches and engages the families that live in Anderson Township.
+We are an established congregation that looks pretty much like any other congregation.
+Our vision, though, is to become a body that reaches and engages the families that live in Anderson Township.
 We want to be a picture here on Earth of what Heaven will be like.
-What this means to us is that we will be multi-generational and multi-cultural.
 The model we are trying to follow is called “Simple Church.”
-It encourages churches to strive to perform with quality the ministries they do, but not try to do or be everything for everybody.
+It encourages congregations to strive to perform with quality the ministries they do, but not try to do or be everything for everybody.
 It allows flexibility for serving God.
-We aren’t there just yet, but the goal is for each member of the church to be free and encouraged to minister from their own gifts and talents as God leads them.
+We aren’t there just yet, but the goal is for each member to be free and encouraged to minister from their own gifts and talents as God leads them.

 Our ministry plan will look a lot like an apprenticeship program.
-The apprentice is the one who is just coming to know God and learning about Him.
-As he grows, he moves into a journeyman roll where he is putting what he has learned into practice.
-As he gains maturity and proficiency, he becomes the master and starts the process over in someone else by showing them God and teaching them how to follow Jesus.
+The apprentice is the one who is just coming to KNOW God and learning about Him.
+As he/she GROWs, he/she moves into a journeyman roll where he/she is putting what one has learned into practice.
+As one gains maturity and proficiency, he/she becomes the master and starts the process over in someone else by SHOWing them God and teaching them how to follow Jesus.

 To KNOW God intimately

 We use worship times to achieve this goal.
-It is our hope that through each other, worship, the Word, prayer and serving that we would find ourselves in the presence of our Father, the presence of God.
+It is our hope that through each other, worship, the Word, prayer and serving that we will find ourselves in the presence of our Father, God.
 We use fairly traditional elements of worship currently because that is the talent pool we have, but we are open to expanding the means we use to encounter God.